 Slowly build up her confidence until you are able to brush her ears.
-Brush them gently and then try to comb them in sections, one bit at a time.
+Brush them gently and then try to comb them in sections, one small bit at a time.

-Leave trimming your dog nails until you've addressed the brushing issue - if necessary, take her to the vet or a groomer to have her nails clipped for a couple of times.
+Leave trimming your dog nails until you've addressed the brushing issue - if necessary, take her to the vet or a groomer to have her nails clipped a couple of times.